fortrabbit/blog/new-platform-beta.md

 ### Old platform access (unchanged)

-Existing customers can still continue to use the old system for a long time as usual.
+Existing customers can still continue to use the old system as usual.
 See [new and old side by side](#no-rush-for-existing-clients).

 - [dashboard.fortrabbit.com](https://dashboard.fortrabbit.com) - old dashboard
 - [help.fortrabbit.com](https://help.fortrabbit.com) - old help